telerik/fiddler-everywhere-docs/migration.md

 ![Migration in-app banner](./images/migrate/migration_banner.png)

-Each account with active seat must migrate to the new Telerik login system through the following steps:
+Each account with an active seat must migrate to the new Telerik login system through the following steps:

 1. Open the **latest** version of the Fiddler Everywhere application.

 1. Follow the **Sign In** link.
 You will land on the new login form that prompts you to enter your Fiddler Everywhere email.

-1. Enter the email for the Fiddler Everywhere account with activated seat.
+1. Enter the email for the Fiddler Everywhere account with the activated seat.

     >important Sign in with your existing or create a new Telerik account with the **same** email you registered with your original Fiddler account.